Out of Joint, in a co-production with the Hampstead Theatre, presents

 Witty and astute, The Positive Hour teasingly questions the place of liberal values in a world of post-New Man, anonymous sex and the crumbling nuclear family.

-‘funny, sharp and surprising…what is beyond doubt is the excellence of the acting…and the continuing unexpectedness of the script’s humour’ The Independent
+‘Funny, sharp and surprising…what is beyond doubt is the excellence of the acting…and the continuing unexpectedness of the script’s humour’

-‘one of the best plays I’ve seen in ages…very funny, very subtle and very intelligent’ BBC Radio 4
+‘One of the best plays I’ve seen in ages…very funny, very subtle and very intelligent’

-‘a marvelous, warm, angry play…edgy, pugnacious and bitterly funny’ Sunday Times
+‘A marvellous, warm, angry play…edgy, pugnacious and bitterly funny’